Plantar Fasciitis Self-Care Guide to Help Manage Pain

 When you’re choosing shoe inserts, make sure you’re picking one with good arch support and material that supports your foot.
 Some of the best are made from gel or memory foam materials.

-Outside of shoe inserts, you also need to make sure you’re wearing the right kind of shoes to support plantar fasciitis self-care.
-Shoes with good arch support, cushioned soles, and that fit you properly reduce strain on your plantar fascia and help with how to relieve leg pain from standing all day.
+In addition to shoe inserts, you also need to make sure you’re wearing the right kind of shoes to support plantar fasciitis self-care.
+Shoes with good arch support, cushioned soles, and that fit you properly reduce strain on your plantar fascia and help with relieving leg pain from standing all day.
 Try to avoid high heels and shoes with poor support because they can make plantar fasciitis symptoms worse.

 8. Foot Taping for Plantar Fasciitis Treatment